Galilean faith

-In the same manner, Jesus was called "of Nazareth" or "the Nazarene" in this context (another emphasis on geographical origin and the indication of local significance) instead of "Christ" (derived from the Greek word "anointed").
+In the same manner, Jesus was called "of Nazareth" or "the Nazarene" in this context (another emphasis on geographical origin and the indication of local significance) instead of "Christ" (derived from the Greek word for "anointed").

 These terms were used as part of the ideological struggle against the new religion, which was perceived as a threat.
 Over time, the originally factual designation absorbed a pejorative meaning, which, despite its expansion throughout the Roman Empire, still referred to it as a local religion.

-The terms appeared in several texts that in ways contradicted the different aspects of the new religion and showed either theological errors, contradictions, or an overall misconception of the faith.
+The terms appeared in several texts that in ways contradicted the different aspects of the new religion and pointed out either theological errors, contradictions, or an overall misconception of the faith.
 The use of these terms in late antiquity was generally meant to weaken the religion, gaining an advantage just by the naming, before making any arguments.